PPWR applies in 77d 14h 08m 19s — 12 August 2026What to do →

 resolvePassportHTTPS GETQR/RFID scan → public passport JSON

-createBatchCallableGenerate items + rfid_tags in chunks of 499
+createBatchCallableGenerate items + indexes in chunks of 499

 recomputeDppScoreFirestore triggerAuto-recalculate DPP score on passport write